polygon-software/flox/README.md

 └── test              // e2e tests
 ```

-## Database
+## 6. Database

 The database uses [PostgreSQL](https://www.postgresql.org/) and is accessed directly from the backend, using TypeORM.
+Additionally, [NocoDB](https://www.nocodb.com/) can be used to directly perform operations and look at data on the database.
+Setting up a NocoDB container is part of the `docker-compose` file for running backend/database, described in (1).

-## Server Infrastructure
+## 7. Server Infrastructure

 ### Setting up with Terraform

 [Terraform](https://www.terraform.io/) is an Infrastructure As Code (IAC) tool that allows for automated deployment of the needed AWS server infrastructure within the bootstrap project.